africacodeacademy-erp2024/test-profile/projects/index.md

-# Project 1
+# My Projects

 ## Overview

-Provide an overview of the project here.
-Explain what the project is about, its goals, and any key features.
+Provide an overview of your projects here.

-## Technologies Used
+## Projects

+### Project 1
-- Technology 1
+- Say something about project 1

+### Project 2
-- Technology 2
+- Say something about project 2
-- Technology 3

-## Contributions

-Detail your contributions to the project and any notable achievements.